wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `db.instance`
     </td>
     <td markdown="span">
-      The name you give your database is assigned by the OpenTracing or OpenTelemetry library.
+      The name you give your database is assigned by the library.
 In the screenshot above, the user created a PostgreSQL database and named it stylingDB.
-Therefore, the OpenTracing or OpenTelemetry library assigns `stylingDB` to the `db.instance` span tag.
+Therefore, the library assigns `stylingDB` to the `db.instance` span tag.

       Example: `db.instance=stylingDB`
     </td>